 Finding an apartment in New York City is enough hassle when it’s just for humans, but when you throw in a four-legged friend, it’s even more challenging.
-Even when renters do find pet-friendly apartments, they run into obstacles such as breed and weight restrictions.
+Also when renters do find pet-friendly apartments, they run into obstacles such as breed and weight restrictions.
 However, there are ways to make your apartment search less stressful and more productive.

 Have References Available